linus-jansson/btd6farmer/README.md

 Navigate to the homescreen of BTD 6 within 5 seconds of starting the script.

+Press f11 to get printed infromation on how the bot is doing

 ## Issues
 Currently there is a bug in BTD 6 where the keybinds stop working if alt+tab is pressed.
 If by some reason this bug occurs.
 Please press alt ingame after starting the script otherwise the script wont be able to place towers.